How to Import MKV into iTunes Library without Quality Loss

 What can iTransfer do for you?

-iTransfer a powerful tool for media management that can be used to transfer media files (videos, music, playlists, photo albums, contacts, messages, podcasts, iTunes U, TV shows, audio books) to and from different devices iOS & Android devices, computers, and iTunes.
+iTransfer a powerful tool for media management that can be used to transfer media files (videos, music, playlists, photo albums, contacts, messages, podcasts, iTunes U, TV shows, audio books) to and from different devices iOS devices, computers, and iTunes.
 It ever provide any more advanced features to organize media library on device itself.
 Related Article: How to transfer music from an iPhone to an Mac

 Step 2: Select types of content you want to put onto iTunes library from iPhone